-Note.- For the purposes of this MCAR, the total flight is divided into the following phases:
+Note- For the purposes of this MCAR, the total flight is divided into the following phases:

-Phase 1 - Taxi from aircraft stand to take-off point Phase 2 - Take-off and climb to en-route ATS route structure Phase 3 - En-route ATS route structure Phase 4 - Descent to approach Phase 5 - Approach to land and missed approach Phase 6 - Landing and taxi to aircraft stand.

-2.1.1 Each type of chart shall provide information relevant to the function of the chart and its design shall observe Human Factors principles which facilitate its optimum use.
+- Phase 1 Taxi from aircraft stand to take-off point - Phase 2 Take-off and climb to en-route ATS route structure - Phase 3 En-route ATS route structure - Phase 4 Descent to approach - Phase 5 Approach to land and missed approach - Phase 6 Landing and taxi to aircraft stand. - 2.1.1 Each type of chart shall provide information relevant to the function of the chart and its design shall observe Human Factors principles which facilitate its optimum use.

-Note.- Guidance material on the application of Human Factors principles can be found in the Human Factors Training Manual (ICAO Doc 9683).
+Note- Guidance material on the application of Human Factors principles can be found in the Human Factors Training Manual (Doc 9683).

-2.1.2 Each type of chart shall provide information appropriate to the phase of flight, to ensure the safe and expeditious operation of the aircraft.

-2.1.3 The presentation of information shall be accurate, free from distortion and clutter, unambiguous, and be readable under all normal operating conditions.

-2.1.4 Colours or tints and type size used shall be such that the chart can be easily read and interpreted by the pilot in varying conditions of natural and artificial light.

-2.1.5 The information shall be in a form which enables the pilot to acquire it in a reasonable time consistent with workload and operating conditions.

-2.1.6 The presentation of information provided on each type of chart shall permit smooth transition from chart to chart as appropriate to the phase of flight.

-2.1.7 The charts shall be True North orientated.

-2.1.8 It is recommended that the basic sheet size of the charts should be $210 \times 148 \text{ mm} (8.27 \times 5.82 \text{ in})$ (A5).
+- 2.1.2 Each type of chart shall provide information appropriate to the phase of flight to ensure the safe and expeditious operation of the aircraft. - 2.1.3 The presentation of information shall be accurate, free from distortion and clutter, unambiguous, and be readable under all normal operating conditions. - 2.1.4 Colours or tints and type size used shall be such that the chart can be easily read and interpreted by the pilot in varying conditions of natural and artificial light. - 2.1.5 The information shall be in a form which enables the pilot to acquire it in a reasonable time consistent with workload and operating conditions. - 2.1.6 The presentation of information provided on each type of chart shall permit smooth transition from chart to chart as appropriate to the phase of flight. - 2.1.7 The charts should be True North orientated. - 2.1.8 The basic sheet size of the charts should be 210 X 148 mm (8.27 X 5.82 in) (A5).